 - Assign an article that was based on industry-funded research (common topics might include smoking, obesity, health effects of particular drugs or products).
 Have students check the author’s affiliations and note the funding source for the research.
 For background, have students read articles that discuss industry-funded research.
 Example: Coca-Cola Funds Scientists Who Shift Blame for Obesity Away From Bad Diets.

 - Have students compile an annotated bibliography on a topic that they’re investigating for a research paper.
-Each annotation should describe how they might use the source.
+Be sure that in each annotation they describe how they might use the source.
 You may wish to direct students to our Annotated Bibliographies Guide, and our Citation Guide.

-- Give students a scholarly article, then ask them to identify its key elements and compare them to those of a magazine article.
+- Give students a scholarly article from your discipline, then ask them to identify its key elements and compare them to those of a magazine article.

 - Literature Review: Have students read the literature review section of an assigned journal article.
 Then have them write a literature review with bibliography on another topic.